AlixWang/FE-Daily/daily-dictation-101-200.md

 + I have a plane to catch // 赶飞机

 # 2024-08-19
+What's speed are you going on the motorway, I'm going 75 miles an hour.

++ motorway (UK)// 高速公路 expressway/freeway/tollway(US)

 # 2024-08-20
+High inside the Arctic Circle, in one of the most upforgiving enviroments on the planet. two teams of paleontologists `investgate` a 70-million-year-old mystery.
+They've unearthed dozens of dinosaurs.

++ investgate // 调查

 # 2024-08-21
+I snapped.
+It was the last straw.

+So, what are you gonna do now?
+You gonna look for something else in real estate.

+Nobody's hiring now.
+The market's terrible.

 # 2024-08-22

 # 2024-08-23
 # 2024-08-24